 How is WLI unique?

-The Wo+men's Leadership Initiative at Cambridge Judge is unique in three ways.
+The Wo+men’s leadership initiative at Cambridge Judge Business School is unique in three ways:

-Bottom-up platform: WLI is a bottom-up platform that encourages everyone - men and women, students, faculty and staff and external constituents - to use this platform to do something that they really believe in and that they think is important to foster gender balance, equal opportunities and women’s empowerment in business.
-Two MBA students, Siobhan Sweeney and Rena Zuabi, were central in founding this initiative and our students, faculty and staff have since been core partners in expanding this initiative.
+Bottom-up platform: WLI is a bottom-up platform that encourages everyone--men and women, students, faculty and staff and external constituents—to use this platform to do something that they really believe in and that they think is important to foster gender balance, equal opportunities and women’s empowerment in business.
+Two MBA students Siobhan Sweeney and Rena Zuabi were central in founding this initiative and our students, faulty and staff have since been core partners in expanding this initiative.
 Corporations and not-for-profit organisations have also become important partners.
 This inclusive bottom-up platform is really the cornerstone of the WLI.

 How can you join us to make a change?

-To enrich and grow the WLI, it is really important for us is to work collectively with everyone internally and externally to overcome the challenges in building a gender-balanced workforce.
-So we would like to invite everyone to a part of this exciting initiative, whether you are a student, an alumni, a faculty or staff member at Cambridge Judge Business School, the University of Cambridge or outside.
-We welcome everyone to participate in this and share your thoughts with us or just help us launch more activities, and do more to achieve a gender-balanced workforce and society.
-So get involved now!
-If you would like to join the WLI or become involved as a partner, please contact us.
+To enrich and grow the Women’s Leadership Initiative, it is important for us to work collaboratively to overcome the challenges still faced in building a gender-balanced workforce.
+So we invite everyone - whether you are a student, an alumnus/alumna, a faculty or staff member at Cambridge Judge Business School, the University of Cambridge or beyond - to be a part of this exciting initiative.
+Please share your thoughts or help us launch more activities to do more to achieve a gender-balanced workforce and society.